MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: Related Work

 \subsection{3D Spatial Reasoning Datasets}

-The emergence of new datasets has significantly advanced 3D spatial reasoning, enabling models to better interpret spatial relationships in 3D environments\cite{Chen_2024_CVPR,cheng2024spatialrgpt,szymanska2024space3dbench,Zhu_2024_ScanReason}.
-More recent efforts focus on evaluating 3D reasoning capabilities directly within VLM architectures, with representative diagnostic benchmarks such as VSR\cite{liu-etal-2023-visual},3DSRBench\cite{ma20243dsrbench},SEED-Bench\cite{Li_2024_CVPR} SpatialEval\cite{wang2024spatial}, and VSI-Bench\cite{Yang_2025_CVPR}.
+The emergence of new datasets has significantly advanced 3D spatial reasoning, enabling models to better interpret spatial relationships in 3D environments\cite{Chen2024SpatialVLM,Cheng2024SpatialRGPT,szymanska2024space3dbench,Zhu_2024_ScanReason,jiang2025vknowu}.
+More recent efforts focus on evaluating 3D reasoning capabilities directly within VLM architectures, with representative diagnostic benchmarks such as VSR\cite{Liu2023VisualSpatialReasoning}, 3DSRBench\cite{Ma2025ThreeDSRBench}, SEED-Bench\cite{Li2024SeedBench} SpatialEval\cite{Wang2024PictureWorthThousandWords}, and VSI-Bench\cite{Yang2025ThinkingInSpace}.
 These benchmarks are typically built upon existing 3D reconstruction datasets that primarily cover indoor environments and provide video sequences for each scene, resulting in multi-view images as the default input setting.
-Similarly, several datasets have been constructed to endow models with 3D spatial reasoning ability, for example, ScanQA\cite{azuma_2022_CVPR}, SQA3D\cite{ma2022sqa3d}, and ReferIt3D\cite{achlioptas2020referit_3d}, which incorporate depth and geometry to support question answering within reconstructed indoor scenes.
-More recent datasets\cite{fan2505vlm,wu2025spatial,cai2024spatialbot} expand the number of 3D scenes and task types; however, they remain limited to indoor domains and are not optimized for monocular inputs.
-Consequently, these datasets provide only limited means to train and assess a model’s performance in monocular, cross-domain spatial reasoning, a capability that is crucial for real-world generalization.
+Similarly, several datasets have been constructed to endow models with 3D spatial reasoning ability, for example, ScanQA\cite{Azuma2022ScanQA}, SQA3D\cite{Ma2023SQA3D}, and ReferIt3D\cite{Achlioptas2020ReferIt3D}, which incorporate depth and geometry to support question answering within reconstructed indoor scenes.
+More recent datasets\cite{Fan2025VLM3R,wu2025spatial,cai2025spatialbot} expand the number of 3D scenes and task types; however, they remain limited to indoor domains and are not optimized for monocular inputs.
+Unlike these benchmarks, MonoSR is designed with monocular-first constraints; details are provided in Sec.~\ref{sec:monosr}.